AlternativeFFFF/Alt-F4/submissions/belt-computer-part-2/belt_computer_part_2.md

 ### Master-slave memory cell

 Many problems can be solved by just building another copy, and the D latch's issue is no exception.
 We duplicate and invert *input E*, and feed its inversion into another D latch's enable input.
 Then, we make the first latch's output go into the second one's data input.
+The inversion here is done by introducing a third item type, which gets overridden by the enable input.
 Just like last week, the two sides of belts come to the rescue, and we don't actually need to build a whole other copy, we can just do some clever looping:

 {% include video.html mp4='https://media.alt-f4.blog/ALTF4/24/spread_out_master-slave.mp4' alt='Spread out master-slave memory cell' width='960px' %}